OpenC3/docs.openc3.com/_docs_v5/3_tools/script_runner.md

 ## Introduction

-Script Runner is both an editor of OpenC3 scripts as well as executes scripts.
-Script files are stored within a OpenC3 target and Script Runner provides the ability to open, save, download and delete these files.
+Script Runner is both an editor of COSMOS scripts as well as executes scripts.
+Script files are stored within a COSMOS target and Script Runner provides the ability to open, save, download and delete these files.
 When a suite of scripts is opened, Script Runner provides additional options to run individial scripts, groups of scripts, or entire suites.

 ![Script Runner]({{site.baseurl}}/img/v5/script_runner/script_runner.png)